 Report on the Perils of P.C.B.'s

 by IBEW Utility Department

-Monsanto Chemical Company was the sole domestic producer of PCB's or "Askerel" and voluntarily stopped production in October 1977, one year before mandated by law.

-Monsanto and many manufacturers of electrical advantages in their case feedback.

-equipment using "askerel" use their own trademark
+Monsanto Chemical Company was the sole domestic producer of PCB's or "Askerel" and volun-tarily stopped production in October 1977, one year before mandated by law.
+Monsanto and many manufacturers of electrical equipment using "askerel" use their own trademark tion of laboratory slides.
+Because of increasing questions about the safety of PCB's, their use has been confined almost exclusively to the electrical industry.
+This has been in transformers, capacitors, and cable in which the compound is sealed.

+11100.

-Aroclor Elemex Clopnen
+Aroclor Elemex Clophen

-Asbestol Hyvol Fenctor
+Asbestol Hyvol Fenclor

-Askerel Interteen Kennechlo
+Askerel Interteen Kennechlor

 Chlorextol No-Flamol Phenoclor

-Diactor Pyronol P.K.
+Diaclor Pyronol P.K.

 Dykanol Saf-T-Kuhl Pyrolene

-Santothern
+1753 8 (1997) 1997 1997 Santotherm

 PCB compounds have been accumulating in the environment for more than 45 years.
-In commercial production since 1929, the colorless, odorless, syrupy PCB's were once widely used in industry as softeners in plastics, paints, and rubbers, as additives in printing inks and as oils used in the preparation of laboratory slides.
+In commercial production since 1929, the colorless, odorless, syrupy PCB's were once widely used in industry as softeners in plastics, paints, and rubbers, as additives in printing inks and as oils used in the prepara-

-Because of increasing questions about the safety of PCB's, their use has been confined almost exclusively to the electrical industry.
-This has been in transformers, capacitors, and cable in which the compound is sealed.
 The characteristics of PCB's are: Heavier than water; High dielectric strength; Nonflammable and nonexplosive; Not susceptible to deterioration by oxidation; and lower co-efficient of expansion than mineral oil.
 PCB's will, however, vaporize and dis-perse when subject to high heat, such as in a build-ing blaze or electric arc.
-If they are in a sealed container and vaporize, they may expand or rupture the container as many of us have experienced.
+If they are in a sealed container and vaporize, they may expand or rupture the

+Container as many of us have experienced.
 There was little concern about PCB's until 1968 when an estimated 1,600 Japanese came down with a baffling and painful ailment labeled as "rice oil poisoning".
-Their symptoms occurred after they had eaten rice oil accidentally contaminated by PCB's. vomiting, inflamed eyes, and palsy.
+Their symptoms occurred after they had eaten rice oil accidentally contaminated by PCB's.